Spiritual Care & Education

-Our facilities are located on the first floor of the hospital.
+Our facilities are located in the North Pavilion on the first floor of the hospital.

 From the North Pavilion: After you enter the North Pavilion main entrance, turn left into the large corridor.
 The first facility you will see is The Muslim Prayer Room—Room 1411 on the left side of the corridor.
 The Chaplains’ Offices are in Suite 1414, the next doorway on the left side of the corridor.
 The Chapel is in Room 1415.02, also on the left side at the end of the corridor.

 Unused Bibles are available through our office.
 They are provided free by the Gideons.
-English and Spanish Bibles are available for patients, guests, and staff.
+English and Spanish Bibles translations are available for patients, guests, and staff.
 We also offer the Quran for our Islam patients and the Torah for our Jewish patients.
 Rosaries are available for our Roman Catholic patients and their families.

 Spiritual Care Availability

 Our Chaplains are here for the entire hospital.
 We make regular visits to just about every area of the hospital throughout the day.
 We are also happy to take specific requests for a visit by a chaplain.
-For patients, a Spiritual Care patient consult request can be filled out by staff requesting a specific visit or call the operator on any phone and ask for the Spiritual Care Office or please let the nurse know your request, and they will forward it to the Spiritual Care offices.
+For patients, a Spiritual Care patient consult request can be filled out by staff requesting a specific visit or call the operator on any phone and ask for the Spiritual Care Office or please let the nurse know your request, and they will forward it to the Spiritual Care office.
 Staff members can also request a chaplain visit for any reason.
 We are here to serve everyone.